Barn Roofs: STUDENT PAGE

-- The Cherokee Nation was one of the “Five Civilized Tribes” who were removed from their homelands in the early 1800′s.
+The Cherokee people were one of the “Five Civilized Tribes” who were all forced out of their homelands in the early 1800’s.
+The Cherokee removal, known as The Trail of Tears, occurred in 1838-39.
 There was a small division of Cherokees who managed to escape removal by hiding in the North Carolina mountains.
 (The Seminoles have a similar band in northern Florida.)
 The descendants of the Cherokee people who escaped removal make up what’s known today as the Eastern Band of Cherokees.
 The Western Band of the Cherokee people live on reservations in Oklahoma.
 The Cherokees are trying to preserve their language.
-Follow the link below to meet a few Cherokees and hear them speak their language.
+Watch the video below to meet a few Cherokees and hear them speak their language.
 The woman in the video is Amanda Swimmer, a well-known potter in Cherokee, North Carolina.
-She still makes pottery the way the ancient southeastern natives made it, ground-fired with no kiln or potter’s wheel.
-Here’s the link.
+She still makes pottery the way the ancient southeastern natives made it: hand-built and ground-fired with no kiln or potter’s wheel.

 Lewis and Clark air rifle video 1 video 2

-- The Chief Van House belonged to Joseph Van, a chief in the Cherokee tribe.
+The Chief Van House belonged to John Joseph Vann, one of the chiefs of the Cherokee tribe in north Georgia before the Trail of Tears (1838).
 The house is in Chatsworth, Ga., just outside of Dalton.
 When you see the picture of his house, you’ll understand just how far the Cherokees had come at that time in trying to fit in with white culture and society.
 Many whites tried to excuse the Cherokee Removal of 1838 (and other atrocities committed against Native Americans) by saying the Indians were “savages.”
 But the Cherokee were living in log houses, had towns with their own newpapers, farmed, went to church (a large proportion were Christian), wore typical American dress, and even owned slaves.
 Yet we rounded them up at gun point and sent them on foot to Oklahoma.
 The journey became known as the Trail of Tears.
 Here’s a link to more on the Van House

 Topic for discussion: Life expectancy then and now